 Keith Sharp earned a Bachelor of Music degree in 1984.
 He's been a string educator in Brisbane since then, creating award-winning programs and compositions.
 His works are popular in Australia and internationally.
 Keith is also a clinician, guest conductor, and guest lecturer.

-Keith Sharp is a string educator in the Gap region of Brisbane, Australia.
-He completed his Bachelor of Music in 1984 and a postgraduate diploma in education in 1995.
-Keith is an award-winning composer and highly regarded clinician, guest conductor, and lecturer, with his works being popular in Australia and internationally.
+Keith Sharp is a notable string educator from Brisbane, Australia.
+He holds a Bachelor of Music degree and a postgraduate diploma in education.
+Keith is an award-winning composer whose works are famous in Australia and have gained recognition internationally.
+He is also an active clinician, guest conductor, and lecturer.